The Clear Edge

 All three signals screaming: pause big decisions, restore capacity first.

-Next month: caught early burnout signal (decision paralysis on small choices).
-Took a 4-day break.
-Returned clear.
-Avoided $15K mistake (bad partnership she almost signed).
+Next month, she caught an early burnout signal (decision paralysis on small choices), took a 4‑day break, came back clear, and avoided a $15K mistake in a bad partnership she had nearly signed.

 The issue isn’t that founders burn out.
 It’s that burnout degrades decision quality slowly—invisible day-to-day, obvious year-over-year.
 By then, you’ve made 3–5 expensive mistakes you can’t undo.